-Ms. Tracy Ebert serves as the coordinator of the Curriculum Materials Center and manages the Education Library.
+Ms. Alicia Lemar serves as the Education Library and Outreach Coordinator and manages these collections.
 Mr. Kyle Denlinger is the Department of Education’s liaison to ZSR Library, where he works as the eLearning Librarian.

 Throughout this revitalization project, the committee envisioned providing greater access to current, relevant, representative reading material and greater opportunities for literacy development to the students and teachers on campus throughout the year as well as the parents/guardians who are employed at Wake Forest University.

 In pursuit of this vision, the project team worked together to: